 The information at the Visitor Centre was correct about the weather is 9 degrees colder at the top.
 And the wind seemed to have appeared from nowhere and made it a challenge climbing to the very highest point!

-I had planned to use my tripod for a summit selfie photo but there’s no way it would have stood up.
+I had planned to use my tripod for a summit selfie photo but there’s no way it would have stood up in the strong wind.
 So instead I asked a fellow hiker to capture the photo for me.